pascallouisperez/reflext/README.md

-## Reflext — Regular Expressions for Types
+## Reflext — Regular Expressions for Types in Go

 ### tl;dr